Wrongful Death Overview

 - Occupational exposure to hazardous conditions or substances

 - Criminal behavior

 Note: Although wrongful death claims must be filed within the statute of limitations, in some cases claims may be filed later (in accordance with the 'discovery rule') if the cause of action wasn't determined until later.

 Damages in a Wrongful Death Lawsuit

 Pecuniary, or financial, injury is the main measure of damages in a wrongful death action.
 Courts have interpreted "pecuniary injuries" as including the loss of support, services, lost prospect of inheritance, and medical and funeral expenses.
 Most laws provide that the damages awarded for a wrongful death shall be fair and just compensation for the pecuniary injuries that resulted from the decedent's death.

 If the distributees paid or are responsible for the decedent's funeral or medical care, they may also recover those expenses.
 Finally, a damage award will include interest from the date of the decedent's death.

 Determining Pecuniary Loss

-When determining pecuniary loss, it's relevant to consider the age, character and condition of the decedent, his/her earning capacity, life expectancy, health and intelligence, as well as the circumstances of the distributees.
+When determining pecuniary loss, it's important to consider the age, character and condition of the decedent, their earning capacity, life expectancy, health and intelligence, as well as the circumstances of the distributees.
 This determination may seem straightforward, but it often becomes a complicated inquiry, keeping in mind that the measure of damages is actual pecuniary loss.